 There is another inherent risk of navigating through ice sheets: if there is wind or or currents near the surface of the water, capsizing can become deadly as you may be carried under an ice sheet.
 This can happen even if you are wearing a PFD.

-Do not go into frozen lakes on windy days.
+Do not go into frozen lakes on windy days at all!

 Know how to re-enter your kayak when you capsize

-Practice the technique during the warm summer months until re-entering your kayak becomes second nature.
+Practice the technique of re-entering your kayak during the warm summer months, until it becomes second nature.
 This skill is a basic kayaking safety precaution every paddler needs to learn.